The Dictionary of Lost Words

+The Dictionary of Lost Words is the debut novel by Australian writer Pip Williams, published in March 2020.
+It became a bestseller in Australia and was also a New York Times bestseller.
+It won several literary prizes in 2021, and has been published in several languages in other countries.

 Plot summary

 Esme's mother died giving her birth, so she is brought up by her father.
 She spends her childhood under the table in the Scriptorium, where James Murray and his team of lexicographers, including her father, are compiling the Oxford English Dictionary.
 Over time she discovers that words in common use, particularly those used by and about women, are not included.

+The list of characters includes Edith Thompson; in the novel, she is Esme's godmother and surrogate aunt.

+Publication

+The Dictionary of Lost Words was published in March 2020 by Affirm Press in Melbourne.